-Note: Deployable payloads and lower stages also require a mandatory Eggfinder GPS tracking device, but this need not be the TRS Flight Computer.
+Note: Deployable payloads and lower stages also require a mandatory CATS Vega flight computer for landing site tracking purposes.

-More technical details on the Eggtimer TRS Flight Computer along with recommendations and lessons learned can be found in Appendix C.
+More technical details on the CATS Vega Flight Computer along with recommendations can be found in the CATS User Manual, available on the EuRoC website.

-The Eggtimer TRS Flight Computer system serves two purposes:
+The CATS Vega Flight Computer system serves two purposes:

-• Providing the EuRoC evaluation board with the means to easily determine and record the apogee altitude in a fast, efficient, and consistent way.
-Since the flight vehicle apogee is a fundamental part of the competition, the method of determining it must be equally fair (hence identical) for all teams;

-• Provide the student/recovery teams an efficient means of quickly tracking down the location of all landed flight vehicles (and any other tracked payload/components), to quickly clear the launch range.
+- Providing the EuRoC evaluation board with the means to easily determine and record the apogee altitude in a fast, efficient, and consistent way.
+Since the flight vehicle apogee is a fundamental part of the competition, the method of determining it must be equally fair (hence identical) for all teams; - Provide the student/recovery teams an efficient means of quickly tracking down the location of all landed flight vehicles (and any other tracked payload/components), to quickly clear the launch range.